Fasting Mimicking Diet

 - The individuals in the Fasting Mimicking Diet group were provided with the food they were required to eat during the five days.

 - Scientists were happy with the compliance level of the diet, and most reported only mild or no negative effects on the fast days.

 - Results showed that the FMD participants experienced an average:

 - Individuals who are allergic to nuts or soy

 - Individuals with a Body Mass Index (BMI) <18

-- Individuals diagnosed with serious medical condition or disease unless approved in writing by a physician appropriately trained to treat that condition
+- Individuals diagnosed with serious medical conditions or diseases unless approved in writing by a physician appropriately trained to treat that condition.

 - Individuals who have been severely weakened by a disease or medical procedure

-- Individuals who are taking medications which may not be safely consumed with a calorie restricted diet unless authorized in writing by a licensed physician
+- Individuals who are taking medications that may not be safely consumed with a calorie-restricted diet unless authorized in writing by a licensed physician

 - Fasting is prohibited for individuals with particular metabolic diseases, such as those affecting gluconeogenesis.